Quantum gravity on the black hole horizon: The action

 The factor of a quarter is merely chosen for convenience, and is arbitrary.
-A very lengthy calculation shows that the form factor above is given by \cite{Gaddam:2020mwe}
+A very lengthy calculation shows that the above form factor for the Schwarzschild space-time is given by \cite{Gaddam:2020mwe}

 where we defined the constant $\lambda = \ell^2 + \ell + 1$.
-This propagator deserves attention.
+The explicit form of this function $f_{\ell}(k^{2})$ is largely unimportant for the present paper; it will turn out that only $f_{\ell}(0)$ will turn out to play a role.
+Neverttheless, this propagator deserves attention.
 First, we observe that it displays the familiar ultraviolet divergences in the $k \rightarrow \infty$ limit.
 In the soft-limit, which is of interest because the $s\gg \gamma^2 M^2_{Pl}$ limit is dominated by diagrams with no momentum exchange, it is finite; the horizon ensures infrared regularity.
 This may be interpreted as an effective two-dimensional mass for the graviton mode $\mathfrak{h}^{ab}$ on the horizon; it is worth noting that the four-dimensional graviton remains massless and this is merely a curvature artefact on the horizon.
 Although irrelevant for the rest of this article, the momentum dependent term is rather curious.
 The $\ell = 0$ mode causes a change in sign in the term.
 This mode is very interesting as it corresponds to change in black hole mass \cite{Zerilli:1970se}.
 Worse still, the $\ell = 1$ mode has a pole; indeed, equations of motion cannot be inverted for this mode and it can be reduced to terms containing only the odd-parity graviton \cite{Zerilli:1970se, Nagar:2005ea} and might be considered to affect the centre of mass motion of the black hole.
 Both of these modes suggest additional gauge redundancy.
 Although we have fixed the Regge-Wheeler gauge, resulting ghosts have not been accounted for, as mentioned earlier.
 At sub-leading order in the $s\gg \gamma^2 M^2_{Pl}$ limit, where momentum exchange diagrams will be of importance, these additional gauge redundancies must be addressed.

 Bringing together all the notes discussed so far, we will now focus on a given partial wave $\ell , m$ and suppress these indices.
-The action \eqref{eqn:2daction} near the horizon now reduces to \begin{widetext}
+The action \eqref{eqn:2daction} near the horizon now reduces to

-\end{widetext} for each partial wave, in momentum space.
-The Feynman rules for the propagators are as follows:\\ \begin{fmffile}{feyn_propagators}
+for each partial wave, in momentum space.
+The absence of the $\mathcal{K}$ field is owed to the fact that it is a transverse field on the sphere, which gives a sub-dominant effect as expected from \cite{Verlinde:1991iu}.
+The Feynman rules for the contributing propagators are as follows:\\ \begin{fmffile}{feyn_propagators}

 \end{fmffile} and the vertex is given by \\ \begin{fmffile}{feyn_vertex}

 \end{fmffile} Here, we included a symmetry factor of $2$ for the scalar propagators (owing to an exchange of external scalar legs) and a factor of $8$ for the graviton propagator to account for the $a\leftrightarrow b$ and $c\leftrightarrow d$ symmetry.
 The vertex drawn here contributes to the transfer channel, where the angular momentum is transferred across the virtual graviton.
 A similar vertex with two solid scalar lines contributes to the conserved channel.